NFL on American television: Local syndication of cable and streaming games and anti-siphoning

 For the 2016 season, two midseason TNF games were NFL Network-exclusive but produced by NBC; the NBC affiliates in those markets with teams competing had the primary option to carry those games in-market.
 With the 2018 move of the package to Fox, the two NFL Network-exclusive games produced by Fox actually varied between NBC and CBS affiliates, rather than being exclusive to the Fox stations in each market.
 Starting in 2022, the Amazon Prime Video subscription service will hold the rights to broadcast TNF and because of this, the NFL will continue to require these games to be syndicated to the team's local markets.

-In other markets, stations who are the affiliates of MyNetworkTV or The CW (and, in at least one case, an independent station) have out bid more established local broadcasters in some markets.
-However, the home team's market must be completely served by the station (as opposed to a low-power station).
+In other markets, stations that are the affiliates of MyNetworkTV or The CW (and, in at least one case, an independent station) have outbid more established local broadcasters in some markets.
+However, the home team's market must be completely served by the station airing the game (as opposed to a low-power station).
 With increasing consolidation of local broadcasters in the United States, larger station ownership groups (particularly Nexstar Media Group) have increasingly cornered the market for these simulcasts.

 On November 8, 1987, the very first NFL game ever aired on ESPN was played between the New England Patriots and New York Giants.
 Technically, the game was only simulcast in the Boston market, with a separate broadcast produced for the New York market by ESPN sister property WABC-TV – at the time, WABC's union contract prohibited non-union workers (like those of ESPN) from working on live events broadcast on the station.
 This marked the only time since the AFL–NFL merger that a regular season game was locally produced for television.
-The WABC broadcast featured WABC's own Corey McPherrin doing play-by-play, and Frank Gifford and Lynn Swann from Monday Night Football doing color commentary (Gifford and Swann did not have to travel further for their Monday Night game, which was Seahawks at Jets).
+The WABC broadcast featured WABC's own Corey McPherrin doing play-by-play, and Frank Gifford and Lynn Swann from Monday Night Football doing color commentary (Gifford and Swann did not have to travel further for their Monday night game, which was Seahawks at Jets).